gridgain/yardstick/README.md

 * `-sh` or `--shutdown` - flag indicating whether to invoke shutdown hook or not
 * `-of <path>` or `--outputFolder <path>` - output folder for benchmark results, current folder is used by default

+For example if we need to run EchoServer server on localhost and EchoServerBenchmark benchmark on localhost, the test should be 20 seconds then the following configuration should be specified in run properties file:

+* `HOSTS=localhost`
+* `CONFIGS="--duration 20 -sn EchoServer -dn EchoServerBenchmark"`

 ## JFreeChart graphs
 Yardstick goes with the script `jfreechart-graph-gen.sh` that builds JFreeChart graphs using probe points.

 `jfreechart-graph-gen.sh` script accepts the following arguments:

-* `--inputFolders` - comma-separated list of Input folders which contains folders with probe results files (required)
+* `-i <list>` or `--inputFolders <list>` - comma-separated list of input folders which contains folders with probe results files (required)
-* `--chartColumns` - number of columns that the charts are displayed in on the resulted page
+* `-cc <num>` or `--chartColumns <num>` - number of columns that the charts are displayed in on the resulted page
-* `--generationMode` - mode that defines the way how different benchmark runs are compared with each other, STANDARD mode is used by default
+* `-gm <mode>` or `--generationMode <mode>` - mode that defines the way how different benchmark runs are compared with each other

+Generation modes:

+* `STANDARD` - all benchmark runs are separate.
+Every chart contains one graph.
+It's default mode
+* `COMPARISON` - in this mode benchmark runs from one folder are compared with benchmark runs from another folder, first with first, second with second etc. Many graphs are displayed on one chart
+* `COMPOUND` - in this mode all benchmark runs are compared with each other.
+Many graphs are displayed on one chart

 As a result the script produces 'png' images with graphs and html pages where all graphs belonging to the one test run are located.